 The program must provide the fellow with whichever is greater:

 - 50% tuition and fee abatement plus an $8,000 annual stipend OR

 - The standard level of funding for a graduate assistant in the academic unit

 Fellows will be selected based on the following criteria, so it is imperative that the nomination letter highlights this information: the qualifications and characteristics of the student; including linkages between the prospective Fellow, potential advisor, and other entities on campus; the student's potential contribution to the mission of the University/College/Program; unique qualities of the incoming student that make them an outstanding addition to the Presidential Fellowship cohort; track record of significant accomplishments and special interests; exceptional creativity; commitment to improving the lives of others; and capacity for leadership.
 We especially encourage programs to nominate students from diverse backgrounds and underserved populations.

 The Fellowships and Scholarships Committee of the Graduate Council will only review the student's personal statement, CV or resume, and letters of recommendation from the Graduate School application package.
 These items, along with the nomination letter, must be included as part of the nomination packet submitted by the Graduate Director, who must email all documents as one PDF to Wright Culpepper at email@example.com with ‘Presidential Fellowship Nomination’ in the subject line.
 The Graduate Director should not provide any other documents, except for those listed above.
 Programs may submit a maximum of two nominations.
 Nominations should not be ranked, but must be submitted in the same round.

 How Nominations Work

-Nominations and selections for the Fall 2020 cohort will be made throughout the Spring 2020 semester.
-There will be three nomination deadlines with the intent of accommodating the wide range of application deadlines across our doctoral and MFA programs.
+Selections for the Fall 2022 cohort will be made throughout the Spring 2022 semester.
+The two nomination periods are provided to accommodate the wide range of application deadlines across our doctoral and MFA programs.